Louise Redknapp

-Louise Elizabeth Redknapp (née Nurding; born 4 November 1974) is an English singer and media personality.
+Louise Elizabeth Redknapp (née Nurding; born 4 November 1974), known simply as Louise, is an English singer, dancer and media personality.
 She was a member of Eternal, an R&B girl group which debuted in 1993 with their quadruple-platinum studio album Always & Forever.
 In 1995, she departed from the group for a solo career.
 Aside from music, Redknapp has presented several television shows and was a judge on the UK version of So You Think You Can Dance.
 She was married to the English former footballer Jamie Redknapp.
 In 2016, Redknapp reached the final in the fourteenth series of BBC One's Strictly Come Dancing.
-In January 2020 following a 17-year hiatus from recording Redknapp released Heavy Love to critical acclaim.
-To date, Redknapp has sold over 5 million records in the UK and 15 million records worldwide.
-On 4 March 2021, Redknapp's memoir entitled You've Got This: And Other Things I Wish I Had Known was released.
+Redknapp's memoir entitled You've Got This: And Other Things I Wish I Had Known was released in 2021.

+Redknapp has released five studio albums: Naked (1996), Woman in Me (1997), Elbow Beach (2000) and, following a 17-year hiatus from recording, Heavy Love (2020).
+Redknapp's Greatest Hits was released on 2 June 2023 and contains reimagined versions of her past singles plus five new songs.
+Her fifth studio album, Confessions, was released in May 2025; a preceding single, "Confession", was released in February 2025.

 Early life and education

-Redknapp was born Louise Elizabeth Nurding was born in Lewisham, London.
+Redknapp was born Louise Elizabeth Nurding in Lewisham, London.
 Her father was a builder and her mother worked at Gatwick Airport.
 Redknapp and her two younger brothers grew up in Eltham, London, and Oxted, Surrey.
 She describes herself as having come from a single-parent family with her mother.

 At the age of 11, Redknapp won a scholarship to the Italia Conti Academy of Theatre Arts in London, where she met her future Eternal colleague Kéllé Bryan on her first day.

-Music career
+Career

-1989-1995: Career beginnings and Eternal
+1989–1995: Career beginnings and Eternal

-While out clubbing at the age of 15, Redknapp met the music producer Denis Ingoldsby, who was forming an all-girl group.
+While out clubbing at the age of 15, Redknapp met the music manager Oliver Smallman of First Avenue Management, who was forming an all-girl group.
 She subsequently introduced Denis to Kéllé Bryan.
 Kéllé and Redknapp, together with sisters Easther and Vernie Bennett, formed the band Eternal in 1992.
 The group performed R&B, and recorded a number of hits during the 1990s.
 Eternal's debut single "Stay" entered the UK charts at number sixteen and climbed to number four.
 Redknapp left the group in 1995 to pursue a solo career, amid unsubstantiated rumours that she was forced to leave because a radio station in the United States dedicated to black music would not promote the racially mixed group.
-Redknapp says that she left because she was miserable and homesick.
+Redknapp said that she left because she was miserable and homesick.